 Both teams must have all their players on their respective halves of the playing area.
 The ball is given to the team which had possession before the match was stopped.
+The team can choose any start place on their respective half.
 The ball is presented at the surface.
-The deck referee starts the game when the ball is lifted to the surface, which marks that the team is ready to start.
-This is especially applicable in, but not limited to, the following situations;
+The deck referee starts the match when the ball is lifted to the surface, which marks that the team is ready to start.

-- The play was stopped due to an injured defender, when the attacking team clearly was in possession of the ball - Signal equipment failure when one team clearly was in possession of the ball - Erroneous signal is made by a referee when one team clearly was in possession of the ball
+- This is especially applicable in, but not limited to, the following situations; - The play was stopped due to an injured defender, when the attacking team clearly was in possession of the ball - Signal equipment failure when one team clearly was in possession of the ball - Erroneous signal is made by a referee when one team clearly was in possession of the ball